 pelvic inflammatory disease (tubo-ovarian abscess)

 Pelvic congestion syndrome (some prefer pelvic venous insufficiency 9) is a condition that results from retrograde flow through incompetent valves in ovarian veins.
 It is a commonly missed and potentially-treatable cause of chronic abdominopelvic pain.

 It tends to be more common ...

-Pelvic kidney (sometimes known as sacral kidney) is a kidney that is fixed in the bony pelvis or across the spine 1.
+Pelvic kidney (sometimes known as sacral kidney) is a kidney that is fixed in the bony pelvis or across the spine, and is an anatomic variant 1.